 To use the conversation() function, the plugin must pass an array of sudo_conv_message and sudo_conv_reply structures.
 There must be a struct sudo_conv_message and struct sudo_conv_reply for each message in the conversation.
-The plugin is responsible for freeing the reply buffer filled in to the struct sudo_conv_reply, if any.
+The plugin is responsible for freeing the reply buffer located in each struct sudo_conv_reply, if it is not NULL.
+SUDO_CONV_REPL_MAX represents the maximum length of the reply buffer (not including the trailing NUL character).
+In practical terms, this is the longest password sudo will support.
+It is also useful as a maximum value for the memset_s() function when clearing passwords filled in by the conversation function.